-Since its establishment in 1983, the Reproductive Science Center of the San Francisco Bay Area has created one of the country’s most experienced and highly successful egg donor programs.
-RSC’s clinical pregnancy rates are over 70 percent per transfer, one of the reasons patients from travel from afar to participate in RSC’s egg donation program.
+Since its establishment in 1983, the Reproductive Science Center of the Bay Area has created one of the country’s most experienced and highly successful egg donor programs.
+RSC’s clinical pregnancy are greater than 70% per transfer, one of the reasons that patients travel internationally to participate in RSC’s egg donation program.

 RSC has an exceptional in-house egg donor program.
-RSC’s donor registry currently contains the profiles of egg donors, who are ready to be selected by interested recipients who wish to undergo in vitro fertilization (IVF).
-All egg donations in which an RSC Program Egg Donor is selected are anonymous.
+RSC’s donor registry contains the profiles of egg donors who are available to be matched by interested recipients.
+All RSC program donors are fully screened and cleared to complete an IVF cycle.
+All egg donor cycles in which an RSC Program Donor is selected are anonymous.

 RSC is also part of a collaborative effort called Donor Egg Bank USA, created in response to the growing need for a nationwide database of diverse egg donors.
 Donor Egg Bank USA is one of the most comprehensive frozen donor egg programs in the United States.

-Egg donation is a sophisticated and carefully coordinated procedure that follows many of the steps of the IVF process.
-Medications and ultrasound monitoring synchronize both donor and recipient cycles.
+Egg donation is a sophisticated and carefully coordinated procedure.
+Medications and ultrasound monitoring are used to synchronize both donor and recipient cycles.

 Another benefit of RSC’s program is its affordable financial aid offerings.